GuzmanRicardo/ricardoguzman.github.io/index.md

 I am a PhD candidate at the Aix-Marseille School of Economics ([AMSE]).

-<p> I work on questions in <strong>economic development</strong> and <strong>agricultural economics</strong> using tools from spatial economics and economic geography.
-My Job Market Paper studies an expansion of available crop technologies in Tanzania and its implications on adoption and agricultural productivity.  </p>
+I work on questions in ** economic development ** and ** agricultural economics ** using tools from spatial economics and economic geography.
+My Job Market Paper studies an expansion of available crop technologies in Tanzania and its implications on adoption and agricultural productivity.
+You can learn more about my research on this page.

 This spring, I will be visiting the Institute for International Economic Studies ([IIES]) hosted by Tessa Bold and the Swedish University of Agricultural Sciences ([SLU]) hosted by Shon Ferguson.